 - TRIO: Upward Bound Classic (John Jay, Holmes and Southside High Schools)

 Extended Education provides continuing education offerings to a national audience, along with continuing to offer South Central Texas and the San Antonio communities with top quality programs and workshops.
 Extended Education offers a variety of quality workshops and programs in professional and career development, computer training, test preparation, and certification programs.
 Workshops and courses are offered in classroom and online settings.

-Office of Downtown Special Events
+Downtown Special Events

-The Downtown Special Events Office is responsible for scheduling, coordinating, and managing special events at the UTSA Downtown Campus for on and off campus users.
+is responsible for scheduling, coordinating, and managing special events at the UTSA Downtown Campus for on and off campus users.
 The office operates as a "one-stop" center for UTSA departments and outside organizations that desire to use UTSA Downtown facilities as a venue for special events other than classes.

 Child and Adolescent Policy Research Institute (CAPRI)

 The Child and Adolescent Policy Research Institute (CAPRI) at The University of Texas at San Antonio is a university-wide research institute established in 2005 that supports the study of topics such as infant cognition and language development, early literacy, juvenile justice, child abuse prevention, foster care youth, pediatric obesity prevention, early childhood education, school readiness, and dropout prevention.
 The institute fosters cross-disciplinary collaborations within the university and with research partners from the community and translates research results into policy recommendations.